Revise & Resubmit at American Economic Review

 Abdoulaye Ndiaye, Kyle Herkenhoff, Abdoulaye Cisse, Alessandro Dell'Acqua, and Ahmadou A. Mbaye

-Media coverage: VoxDev, Brookings Africa Growth Initiative
+Coverage: VoxDev, Brookings Africa Growth Initiative, World Bank

 Journal of Political Economy Macroeconomics, vol. 1, num.
 2, pp. 371-402, June 2023